DavidVentura/rootless-filesystem-management/README.md

 - source tar.gz file (read only)
 - destination filesystem (read write)

-When the VM boots, the custom init process unpacks the source tar file into the destination filesystem and exits.
+The compiled binary embeds a Linux kernel (build config at `artifacts/kernel-config`) and a "bootstrap" filesystem, which will unpack the source tar.gz file into the destination filesystem and exits.

+Alternative bootstrap filesystems (eg: unpack different formats) can be provided with `--root-fs`.

-This tool is comparable to [guestfish](https://libguestfs.org/guestfish.1.html)
+This tool is comparable to [guestfish](https://libguestfs.org/guestfish.1.html).

 ## Other